cdmugn/DataViz_Final_Project/updates.md

 4/25: after-class
 Working on coloring the lollipops by the same scale as the leaflet - have them changing for style rating but the color scale does not match.
 Came up with a strategy to get this coloring accomplished.

+4/27: beginning of class
+Colored dots in lollipop chart to match the circles on the leaflet plot!!
+Changed theme and color so that everything looks good and matches.
+All done!